 The build phase is always the first phase to run.
 During this phase, the first input (the “build input”) is read, and the data from the build input is stored in an in-memory hash table.
 No data is returned at this time.
-It is currently unknown whether the Build Phase processes as part of the Init() processing of the Hash Match component, or as part of first GetNext() call.
+Depending on the logical operation, the build phase is either executed within the Initialize() logic or within the GetNext() logic.

 Depending on the logical operation Hash Match performs, it either uses the normal version of the build phase, or one of the two special variations.

 The normal algorithm for the build phase is as shown below:

 The algorithm itself is simple enough.
 It simply reads rows, computes a hash value from the columns in the Hash Keys Build property, and stores them, unchanged, in the specified bucket in the in-memory hash table.
 The complexity is in details that are not visible in this flowchart: the exact hash functions used to compute a bucket number from the input, the layout of the hash table where rows are stored, and how memory spills are handled.
 Some of these complexities are discussed lower on this page or in future articles.

 Note that the rows are marked as unread as they are read from the build input.
 This marker is stored along with the row in the hash table.
 As the other phases execute, these markers can be updated or used to check whether a row has already had any matches.

 Because this phase always runs first, and because it runs no data, it is processed as part of the Initialize() call.
 Microsoft could also have chosen to run this phase prior to getting the first row on the first GetNext() call, but evidence from a stack trace within a debugger shows that this is not the case.

 Aggregated build phase